 In our family we have the majority of birthdays between October and January, so I always like to get at least the initial ones out of the way before concentrating on anything Christmas oriented.
 I would plan earlier, but no mention of Christmas is allowed before brother-in-law’s birthday at the start of November.
 It does mean everything ends up really rushed, especially when you have lots of nephews and nieces to buy presents for, and you’re waiting on a list so you don’t buy the same as someone else…that happens way too much with the OH’s family.

 I know lots of people hate talking about Christmas, but if you want to make it as pain free as possible (apart from opting out or going on holiday to somewhere hot), then planning has got to be essential.

-- Look for decoration ideas on websites (I love Pinterest) and in magazines.
+I love Pinterest to keep track of ideas.
 You could get really over the top on organisation and have a folder of all your ideas and recipes

-I like to try and find a new decoration for our tree every year, so will definitely be looking out for our 2013 bauble.
-After a nightmare search last year, I did find a nativity scene, but I’ve spotted some great ones on UK Christmas World that would have fitted the bill perfectly.
+I like to try and find a new decoration for our tree every year, so will definitely be looking out for our next bauble.
+After a troublesome search a few years ago, I did find a nativity scene which is still going strong, so that’s one thing I can bring out time and time again.

-What’s your tip for planning for an occasion, and when do you start planning for Christmas?
+What’s your tip for planning for an occasion, and when do you start Christmas planning?

 Disclosure: This post is sponsored by UK Christmas World.